Kūlgrinda

-Kūlgrinda (plural kūlgrindos; from the Samogitian kūlis 'stone' and grinda 'pavement', itself from grįsti 'to rake, pull together') is a hidden underwater stony road or ford across swamps and swampy areas used for defense in the history of Lithuania.
+Kūlgrinda (plural kūlgrindos; from the Samogitian kūlis 'stone' and grinda 'pavement', itself from grįsti 'to rake, pull together') is a hidden, usually winding, underwater stony road or ford across swamps, swampy areas, lakes, or along rivers, used as a defense in the lands of Baltic tribes, in particular, in the history of Lithuania.
 Similar secret roads made primarily of wood and ground were known as medgrinda (from medis, 'tree') and žemgrinda (from žemė, 'earth, ground') respectively.
+Old Prussians are known to build kulgrindas already in the first centuries (of Common Era), while the Lithuanian ones are dated to the Middle Ages.

+Function and construction

 Undetectable from the surface, these roads were usually known only to the locals, and as such were an important element of the defense against various invaders, including the Teutonic Knights in the 13–14th centuries.
-Kūlgrindas provided a safe shortcut between villages, hillforts, and other defensive structures.
+Kūlgrindas provided safe shortcuts between villages, hillforts, and other defensive structures.
 They were built by bringing stones, wood, or gravel over frozen swamps in the winter and letting them sink once the ice melted.
 Such procedure would be repeated several times.
 Sometimes wooden posts were inserted to protect the elevated area from washing away.